quaziashfaq/notes/cloud/aws.md

 - Collecting data from multiple sources and analyze them.
 - Generate report on past events
 - Predict future
+- Redshift allows you to run complex analytic queries against petabytes of structured data, use sophisticated query optimization, has columnar storage on high-performance local disks, and has massively parallel query execution?

 ### Additional Notes
 ** RDS (OLTP)